-- Collect contact details and demographic information - Full medical and medication history - Questions about current weekly alcohol and/or smoking consumption - Mental health questionnaires - Check of any current or previous participation in clinical trials via The Over-Volunteering Prevention System (TOPS). - Examination for signs of illness or disease (a physical examination). - Height and weight measurements to calculate BMI - Pulse rate, blood pressure, temperature and breathing rate checked (Vital Signs). - Electrocardiogram (ECG) - Urine samples to test for drugs of abuse & cotinine (a nicotine urine test used to determine current or recent smoking or vaping) - Blood samples obtained for: - Safety blood tests, including full blood count, renal and liver function tests. - Hepatitis B and C and/or HIV (the virus that causes AIDS) - Human leukocyte antigen (HLA) typing - Lung function test (spirometry). - Nasal SAM ("synthetic absorptive material", a bit like tissue paper) and swabs - Chest X-Ray
+- Collect contact details and demographic information - Full medical and medication history - Questions about current weekly alcohol and/or smoking consumption - Mental health questionnaires - Examination for signs of illness or disease (a physical examination). - Height and weight measurements to calculate BMI - Pulse rate, blood pressure, temperature and breathing rate checked (Vital Signs). - Electrocardiogram (ECG) - Urine samples to test for drugs of abuse & cotinine (a nicotine urine test used to determine current or recent smoking or vaping) - Blood samples obtained for: - Safety blood tests, including full blood count, renal and liver function tests, clotting, random glucose, C-reactive protein, lymphocyte subset and immunoglobulins. - Hepatitis B and C and/or HIV (the virus that causes AIDS) - Human leukocyte antigen (HLA) typing - This sample will be collected for all participants at screening but will be held back for testing until eligibility has been confirmed.
+If you are deemed ineligible to take part, we will destroy this sample. - Lung function test (spirometry). - Nasal SAM ("synthetic absorptive material", a bit like tissue paper) and other swabs and samples collected from the nose and throat - Chest X-Ray